Inbound Lead Generation: How to Overcome Common Challenges

 An essential ingredient for any inbound lead generation tactic is the call to action (CTA) that moves prospects through the funnel and converts visitors into leads.

-For many inbound marketing resources — blog posts, YouTube videos, community memberships — that next step is known as a lead magnet.
-It’s an eBook, free trial, template, or anything else a lead may want.
+For many inbound marketing resources like blog posts, videos, and community memberships, that next step is known as a lead magnet.
+It's an ebook, free trial, template, or anything else a lead may want.
 It sits behind a lead-capture form, which asks for contact details in exchange for access.

 If you have the resources, create lead magnet and lead capture touchpoints at various places along the buyer's journey.
 Some people may be ready for a specific feature demo, others may just want a high-level industry study.